 The amount of dietary do’s and don’ts bombarding us on a daily basis may make sifting through bogus nutritional claims seem insurmountable.
-But have no fear—the Greatist sleuths are here to decode the latest, greatest, (and not so great) diets in our Debunking Diets Series.
+But have no fear—the Greatist sleuths are here to decode the latest, greatest, (and not so great) diets.
 This week, we’re debunking the Paleo diet.

 What you can eat: